-ESP32-C3-Zero Pro Development Board Pinout and Technical Specifications
+ESP32-C3-Zero Pro Development Board

 Code name: ESP32C3_DEV

 ESP32-C3-Zero Pro development board is based on esp32c3 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.

-π ESP32-C3-Zero Pro Description
+About ESP32-C3-Zero Pro

 ESP32-C3-Zero Pro is an upgraded version of the ESP32-C3-Zero, featuring a better ceramic antenna and an IPEX antenna mount for improved wireless performance.
 It is based on the Espressif ESP32-C3 Wi-Fi/Bluetooth dual-mode chip, with a 32-bit RISC-V single-core processor running at up to 160 MHz.
 It comes with 400 KB SRAM, 384 KB ROM, and 4 MB of onboard flash memory.